 Shaping the sector view

-Aviva Investors provides both equity and debt finance to support companies across global markets.
-Consequently we have fostered an integrated research philosophy and platform to assist in the evaluation of sector specific risks and opportunities.
-Dedicated research specialists built around six key sectors meet on a quarterly basis to update the industry outlook and share conclusions with fund managers and evaluate portfolio positions.
+We provide both equity and debt finance to support companies across global markets.
+Consequently, we have fostered an integrated research philosophy and platform to assist in the evaluation of sector-specific risks and opportunities.
+Dedicated research specialists for each super-sector participate in the investment process across credit and equities to update the industry outlook and share conclusions with fund managers and evaluate portfolio positions.

 Shaping the company view

-Our ESG heat map is our key company specific integration tool.
-It includes a range of material ESG data and analysis, including our internal governance rating, which is based on our historic voting records.
-This is available to all investment teams through the Bloomberg platform.
-The ESG heat map is supplemented by additional fund manager and analyst briefings, provided before company meetings, votes or investment decisions.
-These briefings draw on our heat map and more detailed independent ESG data and research.
+The ESG Heat map is supplemented by additional fund manager and analyst briefings, provided before company meetings, votes or investment decisions.
+These briefings draw on our Heat map and more detailed independent ESG data and research.
 We leverage the expertise of the GRI Team, bespoke research commissioned from brokers and research organisations, and additional information from less conventional sources such as NGOs and civil society to build a rich picture of ESG impacts and risks.